BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    I believe the problem was cultural.
-The problem wasn't political, logistical, or even economic, as many might posit.
+    I believe the problem was entirely cultural.
+The problem wasn't political, logistical, or even economic.
     The United States is quite culturally individualistic.
     Paying for someone else's healthcare isn't individualistic.
 </p>

 <p>
     I should note that individualism isn't the same as selfishness.
-    "Per capita, Americans voluntarily donate about seven times as much as continental Europeans.
+    "Per capita, Americans voluntarily donate [to charity] about seven times as much as continental Europeans.
     Even our cousins the Canadians give to charity at substantially lower rates, and at half the total volume of an American household."⁸
 </p>

 ### What is culture?
 <p>
     A good framework for analyzing cultures is "Hofstede's cultural dimensions theory", created by Dutch social psychologist Geert Hofstede.
-    Hofstede's theory is the result of surveying 117,000 IBM employees across 50 countries, between 1967 and 1973.⁹ These are Hofstede's 5 cultural dimensions, plotted for a few countries¹⁰:
+    Hofstede's theory is the result of surveying 117,000 IBM employees across 50 countries between 1967 and 1973.⁹ These are Hofstede's 5 cultural dimensions, plotted for a few countries¹⁰:
 </p>